Combinatron/Specification/README.md

 See [Language.md](Language.md) for a description of the language used to program the Combinatron machine.

+See [InstructionFormat.md](InstructionFormat.md) for a description of the binary instruction format of the Combinatron machine.

 ## Contributing

 Corrections are welcome in the form of pull requests.
 Clarifications or